 In aged individuals, the % of senescent cells is usually <20% of the total number (Yang & Sen, 2018) , although this varies by tissue (Tuttle et al. 2019).
 In mice, young individuals have 8% of senescent cells, compared to 17% in old age (Lopez-Otin et al. 2018)

 To complicate things, senescent cells are not bad in general, they also help during embryonic development, tissue repair and wound healing, and of course the mechanism that turns cells senescent to begin with is in place to prevent cancer (Victorelli & Passos, 2017).
 On that last point, it also has to be said that senescent cells, through inflammation of nearby cells, promote cancer (Lee & Schmitt, 2019, Prieto & Baker, 2019); and eventually a senescent cell can escape that state of arrest and turn cancerous too.

-A commonality in senescent cells that helps when targeting them for removal with drugs (senolytics) is the expression of the protein p16INKa, but the SASP is quite complex.
+A commonality in senescent cells is the expression of the protein p16INKa which helps to identify them in vitro; however externally senescent cells are hard to distinguish from regular cells.
 A very recent review of it, a "SASP atlas" is Basisty et al. (2020), shows that there may even be different kinds of senescent cells, some of which have the positive effect noted earlier, and others just abnormal, negative effects.

 Their effects are so negative that even transplanting a small amount of senescent cells to other mice causes them to live less and become less healthy (Xu et al., 2018)